goyal-rohan/goyal-rohan.github.io/index.md

 ## Olympiad and Outreach

 - **Indian Mathematical Olympiads:**  I am currently also quite involved with Mathematical Olympiads in India.
 I help with team training for IMO and EGMO, problem selection, problem proposing and organizing selection camps from the national stage.
-I was also fortunate to be the deputy leader for our team at [EGMO 2023](https://www.egmo.org/egmos/egmo12/countries/country35/).
 If you wish to help or support the EGMO program in India, proposing or teaching, please feel free to reach out!
-I also particpated in Mathematical Olympiads as a student and represented India at the IMO in 2021.
-I am now enjoying the other side of activities and not having to stress about exams :D

 - **Outreach:**  I am also interested in understanding and improving school education in India especially in Mathematics and Computer Science.
 I want to understand how logical reasoning, puzzle solving and other aspects of problem solving can be inculcated into students at the grassroots level.
 I am also interested in increasing opportunities, awareness and recogonition for students who demonstrate extraordinary interest or capability in STEM fields.